shajeebtm/Arduino-multi-player-score-tracker/README.md

 Multi Player Score Tracker (MPST)  explained here has the features to support all of the requirements listed above.

+This unit can be a gift to kids for their daily game and competitions.

 ### Components required